Skip to main content

 Triggers

-For VRRP to work properly both switches in the VRRP setup listen to VRRP advertisements on all VLANs configured as layer 3 interface.
-If switches stop receiving VRRP advertisements on any of these VLANs this alert is triggered.
+Both switches in the virtual route redundancy protocol (VRRP) setup listen to VRRP advertisements on all VLANs configured as layer 3 interface.
+This issue happens when a switch fails to receive VRRP advertisements on any of these VLANs.

 Troubleshooting Steps

-• If VLANs are allowed run packet capture on those ports and check which VLAN is missing VRRP advertisement and contact Meraki support to further troubleshoot the issue.
+• If VLANs are allowed run packet capture on those ports, check which VLAN is missing VRRP advertisement and contact Meraki support to further troubleshoot the issue.

 Triggers

-This alert is triggered if the spare device becomes the primary.
-To learn more about how VRRP works please refer to this document
+If the spare device becomes the primary device.
+To learn more about VRRP, refer to MS Warm Spare (VRRP) Overview.

 Troubleshooting Steps